 Outcome: Multiple plantings of milkweed in our town will further engage the community in conservation efforts and will also help restore and enhance the thousands of acres of habitat across the nation.
 Your logo on printed materials for the monarch initiative tells Park Ridge that you care about our common home.
 A huge thank you to Pizzo and Associates, Ltd. and Bono Consulting, Inc. for getting this project jumpstarted!

-FREE Millkweed Distribution Dates: MANNA Day of Service 4/24, Park Ridge Park District Earth Day Celebration 4/30, St Paul of the Cross 5/21, Park Ridge Garden Walk, Park Ridge Farmers Market June 4th
+FREE Millkweed Distribution Dates: Park Ridge Community Showcase at Library 4/16 MANNA Day of Service 4/24, Park Ridge Park District Earth Day Celebration 4/30, St Paul of the Cross 5/21, Park Ridge Farmers Market 6/4, Monarch Presentation at Library 6/9, Park Ridge Garden Walk 6/26

 Contact: gogreenparkridge@gmail.com